Willow-Systems/really-simple-sensors/readme.md

 You can register webhooks against a door sensor, these will be called every time the sensor sends an update to the central server.
 See API examples 2 and 5 for examples of how to retrieve and create webhooks against a sensor.

 As of the current version of the server, only HTTP GET is supported, and no HTTPS.
 Webhooks are also not yet persisted upon server restart.

+#### POST Parameters

+As per example 5, the following paramters should be passed in the POST request to /webhooks:

+- sensor  -  The name of the sensor to which the webhook will be attached
+- method  -  The HTTP request method (currently only supports GET)
+- url     -  The URL of the webhook endpoint to call (currently must be http only)

+Furthermore, there are some optional parameters:

+- trigger  -  (all, closed, open) - If set to 'all', the webhook will be called whenever the sensor state changes.
+Otherwise if set to 'closed' or 'open', the webhook will only be called when the state changes to the value provided.
+If the parameter is not provided, it will default to 'all'.

 #### Attributes

-You can include attributes in the webhook, which are variables which the server resolves before calling the endpoint.
+You can include attributes in the webhook url, which are variables which the server resolves before calling the endpoint.
 Currently the supported attributes are:

 - {{state}}  -  The state of the door sensor ('open' or 'closed').